Instance complexity of Boolean functions: Instance complexity of symmetric Boolean functions

 Our characterization of the instance complexity of symmetric Boolean functions is as follows. \begin{theorem}[Restatement of Theorem~\ref{thm:mainsymintro}] Let $f : \zone^n \to \zone$ be a symmetric Boolean function.
 Then,

 \end{theorem} \begin{proof} The last equality follows from Claim~\ref{claim:symmcmin}.
 We prove the upper bound and lower bound of the first equality separately. \begin{itemize} \item For the upper bound, consider the naive query algorithm that queries all the input bits.
 The instance complexity of $f$ w.r.t.~this algorithm is clearly $\frac{n}{\Cmin(f)}$. \item For the lower bound proof, assume without loss of generality that $\ell_0(f) \neq 0$.
-Thus, $D_f(\ell_0(f) - 1) \neq D_f(\ell_0(f))$.
+Indeed, if $\ell_0(f) = 0$, then we can replace $f$ by its complement $1-f$.
+This does not change the instance complexity and the minimum certificate complexity.
+The transformation can also easily be seen to preserve the quantity $\ell_0(f) + n - \ell_1(f)$.
+So for the rest of the proof we assume $\ell_0(f) \neq 0$, and thus $D_f(\ell_0(f) - 1) \neq D_f(\ell_0(f))$.

 Towards a lower bound, consider a decision tree $T$ that computes $f$.
 Consider the path of $T$ that answers $0$ to the first $n - \ell_0(f)$ variables, and $1$ to the all of the $\ell_0(f)$ variables after that.
 There must exist such a path for the following reason.
 If the tree terminates before this, there exist inputs reached on this path that output different answers (there are inputs consistent with the path so far that have Hamming weights $\ell_0(f)-1$ and $\ell_0(f)$).
 Thus, $T$ cannot compute $f$ in this case, contradicting our assumption.
 The Hamming weight of an input that reaches this leaf is $\ell_0(f)$.
 The certificate complexity of such an input is $\ell_0(f) + n - \ell_1(f)$: a certificate is a set of $\ell_0(f)$ 1's and $n - \ell_1(f)$ 0's.
-This concludes the proof of the lower bound. \end{itemize} \end{proof} As a corollary we obtain a complete characterization of symmetric Boolean functions that are strictly $D$-instance optimizable (that is, functions with instance complexity 1).
-We view this as an analogous result to Grossman et al.'s characterization of monotone functions that are strictly $D$-instance optimizable. \begin{corollary} The only symmetric Boolean functions that are strictly $D$-instance optimizable are the parity function $\XOR_n$ and its negation. \end{corollary} \begin{proof} It follows from Corollary~\ref{cor:symmmaxcmin} and Theorem~\ref{thm:symmic}. \end{proof}
+This concludes the proof of the lower bound. \end{itemize}